-Four times a night, she would haul a copper kettle filled with kerosene up the 31 stairs of the lighthouse and the iron ship’s ladder that led to the lantern.
+Four times a night, Fannie Salter would haul a copper kettle filled with kerosene up the thirty-one stairs of the lighthouse and the iron ship’s ladder that led to the lantern.
 When combined with the labor of winding the heavy fog bell mechanism and transporting the stores from the water 137 steps below, one would think that the job took a physical toll.
 Salter, lauded at her retirement in 1947 as “the last of the lady lighthouse keepers,” had only this to say: “Oh, it was an easy-like chore, but my feet got tired, and climbing the tower has given me fallen arches.”
-Once Mrs. Salter was forced to manually sound the fog bell during a mechanical failure as a steamer was heading into the Elk River in foggy conditions.
+Fannie Salter was once forced to manually sound the fog bell during a mechanical failure as a steamer was heading into the Elk River in foggy conditions.
 She rang the bell every fifteen seconds for nearly an hour until the steamer had safely passed from the river into the canal.
-During her absence from the dwelling, she missed her son-in-law’s call announcing the birth of a granddaughter.
+During her absence from the dwelling while tolling the bell, she missed her son-in-law’s call announcing the birth of a granddaughter.

 Following automation in 1947, the remote lighthouse was subject to vandalism.
 In one incident, the original wooden door to the tower was broken down and the valuable Fresnel lens was stolen.
 To protect the lighthouse, the rather extreme step of removing a large portion of the interior stairs had to be taken.